alpas/alpasdev/src/main/resources/docs/validation.md

 ```

-In the above example, the email's uniqueness check is ignored for the row where `id` is *4*.
-If the email
+In the above example, the uniqueness check for user's email is ignored for the row where `id` is *4*.
-matches for any other row then the validation fails.
+But if them email matches for any other rows then the validation fails.

 </span>